 ½ tsp orange zest

-20 g sliced almond
+20 g sliced almond, lightly toasted

-20 g walnut, chopped
+20 g walnut, roughly chopped

 20 g pine nuts

 (optional: a dried broad/fava bean)